Bavarian International School: Model United Nations

 BIS also offers a Model United Nations club in which students can learn to debate and improve their public speaking skills.
 BIS has attended over 20 conferences internationally and locally in the last several years, in addition to hosting its own debating competition in 2014.
 In 2017 several Bavarian International School students attended the THIMUN conference in The Hague.
 They attended again in 2018 with great success, winning several awards.
 The BIS Model United Nations club is a student run activity which is the largest co-curricular activity the school offers, hosting up to 80 students.

 Faculty and staff

 There are over 300 staff members working at BIS.
 The honorary Board of Directors is responsible for the management of the BIS Association.
 It carries out the resolutions of the General Meetings held in spring and fall of each year and bears the responsibility for the association's finances.

 On September 10, 2014, BIS' staff held a warning strike at BIS to call for a collective bargaining agreement (CBA).
 A similar warning strike occurred on the November 30, 2015.
 Staff has since abandoned their pursuit of a CBA.

-As of August 2014, the Director of BIS (Head of School) is American-German Dr. Chrissie Sorenson.
+After 12 years as Head of School and Executive Board at BIS, American-German Dr. Chrissie Sorenson is passing the baton to British John Barker, who will take over the position starting in the 2026-27 school year.